A User-centric Game for Balancing V2G Benefits with Battery Degradation of Electric Vehicles: Modelling of battery health degradation

 The temperature of the battery ($T_b$) cell is influenced by several factors, including ambient temperature, energy consumed by the HVAC system of the car, charging/discharging rate, and efficiency of battery thermal management systems.
 Authors in \cite{neubauer2014thru} have utilized a car-level lumped capacitance thermal network approach for modeling $T_b$ considering the above factors.
 In \cite{wang2016quantifying}, authors have used the model of \cite{neubauer2014thru} to develop the following coupled differential equations for $T_b$.

 where $T_a$ is the ambient temperature, $T_c$ is the temperature of the cabin of the EV, $K_{ab}$ and $K_{ac}$ are, respectively, the effective heat transfer coefficients between ambiance and battery, and ambiance and cabin; $M_c$ and $M_b$ are the thermal mass of vehicle cabin and battery respectively; $q_{\text{rad}}$ is the solar radiance falling directly on the car, $q_{\text{hvac}}$ is the heat added to or, removed from the cabin by HVAC (Heating, ventilation, and air conditioning) system of the EV, $q_{\text{btms}}$ is the heat added to or, removed from battery pack by the battery thermal management system, and finally $Q$ represents the heat generated from the battery during charging/discharging process.
 In particular, $Q$ is equal to $I^2R_{\text{int}}$ where $I$ is the charging/discharging current, and $R_{\text{int}}$ is an estimated internal resistance of the battery.
 To obtain a solution of \eqref{temp_model}, we assume for simplicity the following: (1) $q_{\text{rad}}$ is zero, which implies that the EV is in the shade of a car parking lot or charging station; (2) $q_{\text{hvac}}$ is also zero as the HVAC system is most of the time turned off during parking; (3) the goal of the battery thermal management system is to regulate the battery temperature $T_b$, when the ambient temperature $T_a$ exceeds the $15^o-30^o C$ range\cite{lin2021review}.
 In case $T_a$ is between $15^o-30^o C$, $q_{\text{btms}}$ can be roughly assumed to be equal to $-0.9Q$ considering $90 \%$ heat removal efficiency of battery thermal management system.
-We impose these assumptions as it is often difficult to accurately estimate $q_{\text{rad}}$, $q_{\text{hvac}}$, and $q_{\text{btms}}$ without having access to a detailed vehicle model and various sensory data.
-If the values of $q_{\text{rad}}$, $q_{\text{hvac}}$, and $q_{\text{btms}}$ could be obtained, we can incorporate it in the solution of \eqref{temp_model}.
+We impose the above assumptions as it is difficult to provide a good estimate of $q_{\text{rad}}$, $q_{\text{hvac}}$, and $q_{\text{btms}}$ without having access to a detailed vehicle model and sensory data.
+Furthermore, these parameters are inherently scenario-specific and may vary depending on environmental conditions and vehicle-specific characteristics.
+Ideally, an adaptive mechanism should be integrated into the proposed framework to dynamically update it over time.
+However, estimates of $q_{\text{hvac}}$ can be obtained by measuring the energy consumption of the HVAC system.
+To access $q_{\text{rad}}$ for a particular region, open-source websites such as NASA Power \cite{rad_data} could be used.
+Once the values of $q_{\text{rad}}$, $q_{\text{hvac}}$, and $q_{\text{btms}}$ are retrieved, they can be incorporated in the solution of \eqref{temp_model}.